edamontology/edammap/README.md

 - Start from text and parse it into vector of words then compare each word to the concept, then aggregate results and compare again with compound words
 - Sequence alignment (how to fix the threshold for a positive hit)
 - Prediction based on machine learning
+- Apply search engines to find EDAM terms in text

 __Methodology__
 - _Pre-processing:_
+   * Try without
-   * Find treatment of specific characters like hyphens
+   * Find treatment of specific characters like hyphens, points, ...
-   * Elimination of promiscous words from the documents (i.e. conjunctives, prepositions, ..) and applying information retrieval techniques to weight the words concerning the significance
+   * Elimination of promiscous words from the documents (i.e. conjunctives, prepositions, ..) and applying information retrieval techniques to weight the words concerning the significance (look for available software and apply tf-idf)
 - _Processing:_ Running the selected technique(s) on the input data to obtain the matches
 - _Post-processing:_ Elimination of the matches with low significance from the output (based on a measure of match confidence and/or a defined score)